jassics/security-study-plan/security-architecture-study-plan.md

 1. How would you design a secure architecture for a public web application with APIs and mobile clients?
 2. How would you design logging and monitoring for a critical payments system?
 3. How would you approach threat modeling for a new microservices-based product?
+4. Where would you place trust boundaries in an agentic AI system that reads internal documents and calls internal APIs?
+5. How would you use the CISA Zero Trust Maturity Model to turn "we want zero trust" into a two-year architecture roadmap?